Cantonese nationalism: Au Ku-kap and "New Canton"

 In 1908, Au Ku-kap, who had already broken ties with Kang Youwei, along with Liu Shiji and others, hoped to invest in industry in Guangxi and other areas.
 When Au went to New York to raise funds for his Zhenhua Company, he told people that "Our current investment in Zhenhua stocks is only to pave the way for future control of the Liangguang.
 I have been planning this for more than ten years.
 If Zhenhua and Guangmei companies succeed, my goal can be achieved."
 In 1909, conflicts between Kang Youwei's faction and Au Ku-kap's group intensified.
 Several people, including Liu Shiji, were assassinated.
 Au had to "move around with bodyguards" and lived in constant fear.
 However, Kang Youwei took the initiative and reported that Au was plotting unrest and advocating for the independence of Liangguang, secretly planning a revolution.
 Kang accused Au in his report of "pretending to be loyal to the party, attempting to deceive people's hearts, and then betraying the party's purpose, which was severely criticized by the party leader and not tolerated.
 He is a man who would cunningly change his stance", "plotting unrest, mobilizing forces in the three provinces of Guangdong, Yunnan, and Guizhou, and purchasing weapons and ammunition which cannot be achieved without raising tens of thousands of funds through stock offerings", "plotting to seize power", "using the power of the governor to coerce merchants and seize their assets, making use of Guangxi's remote location for planning unrest, and intending to establish independence in Guangxi, Guangdong, Yunnan, and Guizhou".
-Kang Youwei therefore proposed to the Imperial Supreme Court to demand the return of the stock funds and requested the capture of the "ringleader of unrest Au Ku-kap".
-Au had to live a hermit life and eventually died.